Vulnerable Adults Safeguarding Policy

 2. Ensure that the information is treated with utmost confidence.

-What does an employee / volunteer do if they suspect or have reasonable grounds for concern that a vulnerable adult is being abused?
+5. What does an employee/volunteer do if they suspect or have reasonable grounds for concern that a vulnerable adult is being abused?

-Try to ensure in so far as is possible that no situation arises that could cause any further risk to the vulnerable adult.
+Try to ensure so far as possible that no situation arises that could cause any further risk to the vulnerable adult.
 Record the facts as you know them.
-Include the person’s name, address, the nature of the concern, allegation or disclosure.
-Employees/volunteers should pass that report to the Designated Officer(s), that is Miriam Spollen
+Include the person’s name, address, the nature of the concern, allegation, or disclosure.
+Employees/volunteers should pass that report to the

 • Receiving concerns or allegations of abuse regarding vulnerable persons.